Treats symptoms of osteoarthritis (OA) and rheumatoid arthritis (RA). This medicine is a nonsteroidal anti-inflammatory drug (NSAID).

 There may be other brand names for this medicine.

 Comfort Pac with Meloxicam, Mobic, Trepoxicam-7.5

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction (including asthma) to meloxicam.
-You should not use this medicine if aspirin or other NSAIDs (such as ibuprofen, naproxen, Advil®, Aleve®, Bextra®, Celebrex®, Motrin®, or Vioxx®) have ever caused you to have breathing problems, growths in your nose, or a runny nose.
-Do not use this medicine right before or right after having coronary artery bypass graft (CABG), a type of heart surgery.
+Do not use this medicine if you have had an allergic reaction to meloxicam.
+Do not use this medicine if aspirin or other NSAID medicines (such as aspirin, diclofenac, ibuprofen, naproxen, Advil®, Aleve®, Celebrex®, Voltaren®) have ever caused you to have breathing problems, runny nose, hives, or other allergy-type problems.
+Do not use this medicine right before or right after coronary artery bypass graft (CABG) surgery.